 The shooter had obtained his guns from his father’s bedroom closet; they were not secured.
 Haunted with guilt, his father would give multiple interviews to local press.
 “My son, to me, is not a criminal, he’s a victim,” he would tell one newspaper.
 “The kid didn’t own guns.
 I owned guns.”

 The newspaper had published a story about the man, seven years before, reporting a court decision in which he had been found guilty of harassing an acquaintance from high school, and given probation.
 He had sued the newspaper for defamation, but the case was dismissed.
-He had reportedly sent threatening letters to the newspaper in the years since.
+He had reportedly sent threatening letters to the newspaper multiple times in the years since.

 In the hours after the shooting, President Trump tweets about it: “I was briefed on the shooting at Capital Gazette in Annapolis, Maryland.
 My thoughts and prayers are with the victims and their families.
 Thank you to all of the First Responders who are currently on the scene.”